partykit/partykit/apps/blog/src/content/blog/cursor-party.md

 Such a great project.

-### How to get multiplayer cursors on your site
+### Step by step: how to get multiplayer cursors on your site

 Here's everything you need: **[cursor-party on GitHub](https://github.com/partykit/cursor-party).**

-There are step-by-step instructions over there.
+There are full instructions over there.
 As a summary...

 - you'll need a GitHub account, and either a development machine with Node.js installed or a Replit account
 - you clone the repo